NINAnor/fish-video-detection/README.md

 ## Notes

-**Note:** Before running the project, you will need to pull the large files (model weights) using Git LFS.
-Run `git lfs pull` to download the files.
+**Note:** Before running the project without Docker, you will need to pull the large files (model weights) from [GitHub release v0.1.0](https://github.com/NINAnor/fisk-ai/releases/tag/v0.1.0).